DIRECTIONS from Lymington/Yarmouth Wightlink ferry terminal

 If bringing bikes on the train to ‘Portsmouth Harbour’ station the car ferry is a small walk around the harbour front to Gunwarf Quay.
 All car ferries to IOW take bikes.

-National Express coaches allow folding bikes, and operate regular services across the UK, with a shuttle service from London Victoria to Portsmouth - which depending on the time of day can take
+National Express coaches allow folding bikes, and operate regular services across the UK, with a shuttle service from London Victoria to Portsmouth - which

-just 1 hour 45 minutes.
 The SpeedCat allows you to book as a passenger with bike, and the Hovercraft has a limit of 4-bikes.
 Several IOW

 Coaster buses offered room for 6 full sized bikes in 2014, but this may have been stopped post Covid-19.
 'Golden Hill Fort’ is